AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 - **no/NOTE**: Refers to the note linked to a Foodplace
   - Contains only ASCII printable characters [here](http://facweb.cs.depaul.edu/sjost/it212/documents/ascii-pr.htm)
-  - Must be up to 100 characters long
+  - Can be up to 100 characters long

 - **r/RATING**: Refers to the score linked to a Foodplace
   - Contains only numbers (`0 - 9`)